 Once you have found the cause of the problem, proceed with the relevant troubleshooting.

 1. IF YOU FOUND OUT THAT THE CRASH IS CAUSED BY A SOFTWARE

 Stop Windows Security from blocking Microsoft Flight Simulator by adding the launcher to the exclusions list.

 - Go to Start > Settings > Update & Security > Windows Security > Virus & threat protection.

 - Under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.

-- Select Add an exclusion, and then select from files, folders, file types, or process.
+- Select Add an exclusion, and then select Microsoft Flight Simulator.
 A folder exclusion will apply to all subfolders within the folder as well.

 Sample of Virus & malware checkers that have been known to prevent games and apps from launching:

 - Comodo Antivirus